GUTY345/OpenCore-Legacy-Patcher-T2/SECURITY.md

 | ------- | ------------------ |
 | 4.0.0 | :white_check_mark: |

+Version 3.1.0 and older are completely unsupported since May 8 2026.
+No technical support will be provided to anyone including forks that are using versions this old.

 ## Reporting a Vulnerability

 We strongly encourage using **Private Vulnerability Reporting** to disclose security issues to maintainers securely and privately.